 What good is a well-designed bag without longevity?
-We examined the construction quality, materials, and weather resistance of each of the bags in our review.
-We also checked for signs of wear and tear at the end of our multi-month testing period.
+We examined the quality of construction, materials, and weather resistance of each model we tested.
+We also meticulously examined each bag for any noticeable signs of wear and tear at the end of our multi-month testing period.

-The Especial Stash again receives high marks in this metric.
-This bag is high-quality with excellent craftsmanship but manages to stay relatively lightweight.
-The material is weather-resistant and durable, and the interior laptop compartment is completely waterproof.
-Even after all our rounds of rigorous testing, the Stash barely looked used.
+Receiving high marks yet again is the Especial Stash.
+This high-quality bag features excellent craftsmanship while managing to remain relatively lightweight.
+The material is both weather-resistant and durable, while the interior laptop compartment is fully waterproof.
+Even after all our rounds of rigorous testing, the Stash looked practically unused.

 The Buran III and the Monty are also notable here.
 The Buran boasts incredibly durable 1050d nylon fabric, a tarpaulin lining, and impressive construction.
 This model is essentially two bags — a liner and a durable outer shell — which ensures excellent weather resistance and stellar durability, though it does add some weight.
 There's a reason you still see these workhorses on the backs of many-a-cyclist.
 One reviewer used a similar model from Chrome as a daily commuter for well over a decade.
 The Monty boasts a similarly rugged 1000d nylon fabric with a tarp liner for weather protection and durability.
 The bag is made in San Francisco and designed to keep up with your commute for the long haul.

 The Timbuk2 Classic is another high performer in this category, as is the Arc'teryx Granville.
 The Classic is made from a TPU-lined Cordura fabric which, like the models above, makes it weather-resistant and very durable.
 Add to that a sensible design without any flimsy components or materials, and you have a bag that is not only affordable but will last a long time.
 The Granville is highly weather-resistant with strategically taped seams, so it can go the extra mile.